 One of the newest released of the Aerocool is the Aerocool Bolt RGB, it is an RGB mid-tower chassis that covers a wide variety of motherboards and also packed with many cool features aside from the RGB lightings.
 Aerocool has been in the PC case market for more than two decades now.
 This time around, they are introducing the Bolt.
-Packing an acrylic side panel and 13 RGB lighting modes, will the Aerocool Bolt be worth your hard-earned cash?
+Aerocool Bolt comes in tempered glass and acrylic side panel variants and packs 13 RGB lighting modes.
+I have received one with tempered glass side panel.
+Will the Aerocool Bolt be worth your hard-earned cash?
 Let’s find out.

 Table of Contents